 End Stage Kidney Disease

-It has is now well known that patients on dialysis and those who have advanced end stage kidney disease have certain toxins that are produced in the colon by bad intestinal bacteria.
-Two of these are called indoxyl and creysl.
-These toxins then move into the blood and are felt to be significant factors in worsening the kidney disease, coronary symptoms and even diabetes.
+It has is now well known that patients on dialysis and those who have advanced end-stage kidney disease have certain toxins that are produced in the colon by bad intestinal bacteria.
+Two of these are called indoxyl and cresyl.
+These toxins then move into the blood and are felt to be significant factors in worsening the kidney disease, coronary symptoms, and even diabetes.
 The following article provides current thinking on how these toxins play their role and how therapeutic interventions might help.

-Additional studies have shown that elevated levels of creysl in the blood are predictive of cardiovascular and even mortality from all causes.
-While this does not prove that lowering the creysl level in the blood would be helpful, it is certainly suggestive of that result.
+Additional studies have shown that elevated levels of cresyl in the blood are predictive of cardiovascular and even mortality from all causes.
+While this does not prove that lowering the cresyl level in the blood would be helpful, it is certainly suggestive of that result.